 Calculate trimming loss for whole heads

-Whole lettuce heads always have trimming loss.
-You throw away the outer leaves, cut off the stem and lose volume from washing and spinning.
+Whole lettuce heads always generate trimming loss.
+You discard outer leaves, remove stems, and lose volume during washing and spinning.

 Iceberg lettuce head of 800 grams: